Green-Software-Foundation/sci-otel/assembly/topics/1/discover-r1-synthesis.md

 - **One response** put container-workload coverage first, serving platform teams.
 - **Four responses** gave no ranking, or framed the question differently.

 No single ordering holds a majority of all 24 responses, though the engineering-optimisation theme is the largest cluster.
-The clearest directional signal is at the other end: where a full ranking was given, sustainability or organisational reporting was placed last in nine responses.
+The clearest directional signal is at the other end: no response put sustainability or organisational reporting first, and where a full ranking was given it was placed last in nine responses.

 ### Should the conventions cover modelled, estimated, and defaulted values at all?

 - **Twenty-three responses** said yes, arguing that restricting to direct measurement would exclude most cloud and shared infrastructure.
-- **One response** argued for restricting the conventions to directly measured values, or values calculated from them.
+- **One response** argued for restricting the conventions to directly measured values, or values calculated from them, on the grounds that this is meant to be a metric and a metric should report what was observed.

 This is a genuine minority position and will be tested directly in the next phase rather than treated as settled by weight of numbers.

 ## Still open

-- **Boundary cases.** Nine responses flagged genuine uncertainty about embodied carbon at fine-grained attribution, mobile and web applications, firmware and embedded software, and shared or unobservable infrastructure such as content delivery networks, serverless platforms, and end-user devices.
-None settled where the line falls.
+- **Embodied carbon.** inside or alongside.
+Four responses raised the same unresolved question, framed two ways.
+Either embodied carbon is reported through these conventions like any other quantity, or it sits outside them as a separate, slowly changing figure that consumers combine with the operational telemetry themselves. ...The argument for the second framing is that embodied carbon does not change at the rate telemetry is emitted.
+Separately, uncertainty was flagged about how far embodied carbon can be attributed down to individual requests or spans.
+Neither question was settled.
+- **Shared and unobservable infrastructure.** Three responses flagged serverless platforms, content delivery networks, and end-user devices as cases where the consuming resource cannot be observed directly.
+None settled whether these fall inside scope.
+- **Software embedded in hardware.** Firmware and microcontroller code was raised as a question rather than answered: whether these conventions can cover it at all.
 - **Corporate-level accounting.** A smaller group proposed excluding corporate-level carbon accounting and Scope 1 to 3 reporting frameworks specifically.
 This has not yet been tested against the wider group.
 - **Broad and deep marking.** None of the 24 responses marked their use cases as broad or as deep, so that classification is still to be produced.